kalazzawi/AWS-Cloud-Practitioner/Domain1-CloudConcepts.md

 Which of the following is an example of how moving to the AWS Cloud reduces upfront cost?

-&nbsp;&nbsp;&nbsp;&nbsp;A. By replacing large variable costs with lower capital investments.
+<br>&nbsp;&nbsp;&nbsp;&nbsp;A. By replacing large variable costs with lower capital investments.
-&nbsp;&nbsp;&nbsp;&nbsp;B. By replacing large capital investments with lower variable costs.
+<br>&nbsp;&nbsp;&nbsp;&nbsp;B. By replacing large capital investments with lower variable costs.
-&nbsp;&nbsp;&nbsp;&nbsp;C. By allowing the provisioning of compute and storage at a fixed level to meet peak demand.
+<br>&nbsp;&nbsp;&nbsp;&nbsp;C. By allowing the provisioning of compute and storage at a fixed level to meet peak demand.
-&nbsp;&nbsp;&nbsp;&nbsp;D. By replacing the repeated scaling of virtual servers with a simpler fixed-scale model.
+<br>&nbsp;&nbsp;&nbsp;&nbsp;D. By replacing the repeated scaling of virtual servers with a simpler fixed-scale model.

 <details><summary>Click to reveal answer.</summary>
 <br>